 g.
 Environmental impacts and energy consumption

 Pollution, including noise generated by circulation, has become an impediment to the quality of life and even the health of urban populations.
-Further, energy consumption by urban transportation has dramatically increased, and so the dependency on petroleum.
+Further, energy consumption by urban transportation has dramatically increased, as has the dependency on petroleum.
 These considerations are increasingly linked with peak mobility expectations where high energy prices incite a shift towards more efficient and sustainable forms of urban transportation, namely public transit.
-There are pressures to “decarbonize” urban transport systems, particularly with the diffusion of alternative energy sources such as electric vehicles.
+There are pressures to decarbonize urban transport systems, particularly with the diffusion of alternative energy sources such as electric vehicles.

 h.
 Accidents and safety

-The growth in the intensity of circulation in urban areas is linked with a growing number of accidents and fatalities, especially in developing economies.
+The growth in the intensity of circulation in urban areas is linked to a growing number of accidents and fatalities, especially in developing economies.
 Accidents account for a significant share of recurring delays from congestion.
-As traffic increases, people feel less safe to use the streets.
+As traffic increases, people feel less safe using the streets.
 The diffusion of information technologies leads to paradoxical outcomes.
-While users have access to reliable location and navigation information, portable devices create distractions linked with a rise of accidents for drivers and pedestrians alike.
+While users can access reliable location and navigation information, portable devices create distractions linked with a rise in accidents for drivers and pedestrians alike.

 i.
 Land footprint